macartan/macartan.github.io/_pages/teaching/how-to-write.md

-- **Keep writing tight**: Remove flab at the beginning of sentences: “In order to” “I am now going to talk about” “I would argue that”; “It should therefore come as no surprise that” (if you must, try “Unsurprisingly”); "I do not necessarily mean ...").
+- **Keep writing tight**: Remove flab at the beginning of sentences: “In order to” “I am now going to talk about” “I would argue that”; “It should therefore come as no surprise that” (if you must, try “Unsurprisingly”).

- Remove unoriginal flower: “much ink has been spilled,” “hardly a day goes past.”
+- **Remove unoriginal flower**: “much ink has been spilled,” “hardly a day goes past.”

 - **Formality**: Keep the writing formal.
 No contractions in formal writing (it’s, that’s, should've, etc).